lshani/My-Work/README.md

-# My-Work
+# Math-Projects
-This portfolio includes my compiled work over the years in the following: Music, Photography, Architecture and Design, Coding, 3D Modeling, Crochet Projects, and Math Projects
+In the past couple years in high school, I have become more and more interested in the mathematics.
+I took several different courses and got to create different types of projects.
+Here are a couple projects that I thought were the most educating and interesting to make.